mikaelmolliex/gesturecap-expressive-instrument/docs/gsoc-2026-final-report/FINAL_REPORT.md

 - extending `Pitch × Parameter` reconstruction;
 - simplifying standalone deployment and validating other platforms;
 - developing demonstrations and documenting reusable musical mapping strategies;
-- exploring the framework as a basis for further research and a possible NIME submission.

 ## 10. Acknowledgements